Jaguar breaks with tradition, eyes mass market SUVs, sedans

 British car sales rose by 11 percent in August, the 18th consecutive month of growth, in contrast to Germany, France, Italy and Spain, which all suffered sales declines.

-Britain's finance minister, George Osborne, said on Monday that the UK had turned the corner and that an accelerating economy vindicated his austerity programme.
+Britain's finance minister, George Osborne, said on Monday that the UK had turned the corner and that an accelerating economy vindicated his austerity program.

 JLR has roared to health in the four years since Tata Motors bought the group from Ford (F.N) for $2.3 billion.